tomatparillume/saige/docs/README.md

 =========== WEB APPLICATION IN A BROWSER =======================================

-The application must have access to a MySQL DB; see the spring.datasource.* parameters in saige/src/main/resources/application.properties file.
+The application must have access to a MySQL DB; Tom  uses MySQL Workbench on his Windows 11 laptop to host this DB.
+See the spring.datasource.* parameters in saige/src/main/resources/application.properties file.

 To start the application:
     (1) Install Maven